jimmykarily/kubaas/README.md

 - SSL for concourse?
 - Change default password for Concourse?
 Is it safe to have it publicly accessible?
 - Use non-root user for postgresql on production
+- [DONE] Use a hostPath volume to mount the code for development, check that we get "live" updates.